panlatent/site-cli/README.md

 Configuration
 -------------
+### Custom Configuration

+The default configuration provided by Site Cli works very well, but you can still customize it.

 Run `init` command will create a .site-cli.yml file to your home directory.
 Edit this file:
 ```yaml
 site: